-2. Commercial real estate - a significant role in business, industry and social life Commercial property, other than residential, encompasses high street shops, managed shopping and leisure facilities, offices, warehousing, logistics and light industrial premises, as well as hotels, healthcare and some other non-residential buildings.
+5. Commercial real estate - a significant role in business, industry and social life

+Commercial property, other than housing, encompasses offices, logistics and light industrial premises, high street shops, managed shopping and leisure facilities, hotels, as well as healthcare, data centres, science parks and some other non-residential buildings.
 New forms of commercial property are continuously emerging.
 It plays a vital role in enabling Europe's business, industry and society to function.
-Its market value in 2021 was approximately EUR 8.8 trillion.
+Its market value in 2023 was approximately €11.1 trillion.
 This is greater than the value of the plant, machinery and equipment used by Europe's businesses and manufacturers.
 Offices are the largest property type, although retail and industrial are also substantial.
-The total value of residential property, at EUR 29.9 trillion, however far exceeds other property sectors.
-The stock of residential properties comprises owner occupied, privately rented and social housing, as well as specialist residential solutions such as student housing.
+The total value of housing, at €35.6 trillion, however, far exceeds other property sectors.

+The stock of housing comprises owner occupied, privately rented and social housing, as well as specialist housing solutions such as student housing.
 The structure of housing market ownership varies across Europe.
 However, currently urban growth centres have an undersupply of housing units to rent due to population growth and changing household structures, with such excess demand challenging affordability.

-Commercial property stock in the EU & UK, 2021
+Commercial property stock in the EU & UK, 2023

-Source: RHL Strategic Solutions estimates using Eurostat, ECB, OECD and National statistical offices data 3.
-Investment and management of the built environment - non-listed funds and listed companies at the forefront
+Source: RHL Strategic Solutions estimates using Eurostat, ECB, OECD and National statistical offices data

+6. Investment and management of the built environment - non-listed funds and listed companies at the forefront

-Around 35% of all commercial property - with a total market value of over EUR 3.0 trillion - is held as an investment.
+Nearly €2.9 trillion of commercial property is held as an investment.

 Businesses prefer the flexibility of renting and often are unable to commit the capital and management time required of owner-occupation.
 The commercial property industry meets this need by investing in commercial property and providing accommodation services to these businesses.

-Non-listed funds are the biggest property owners, representing almost 50% of total commercial property investment, while EU listed property companies and REITs account for 28%.
+Non-listed funds are the biggest property owners, representing almost 45% of institutionally held commercial property investment, while EU listed property companies and REITs account for 30%.
 In addition to their investments in the listed and non-listed sectors, institutional investors also invest directly in commercial property with EU insurance companies and pension funds holding an estimated 12%.

 As with other asset classes, investment in property has become more global.
-The amount of EU commercial property held by non-EU institutions and sovereign wealth funds is estimated to be EUR 220 billion.
+The amount of EU commercial property held by non-EU institutions and sovereign wealth funds is estimated to be €253 billion.
 Global investment is becoming an increasingly important source of capital in the EU commercial property market.
-Directly held investment by non-EU insurance companies, pension funds and sovereign wealth funds accounts for 7% of invested commercial property in the EU and is considerably more when their indirect investments in non-listed funds and EU property companies and REITs are considered.
-EU & UK commercial property holdings by investor type, 2021
+Directly held investment by non-EU insurance companies, pension funds and sovereign wealth funds accounts for 13% of invested commercial property in the EU and is considerably more when their indirect investments in EU domiciled non-listed funds, property companies and REITs are considered.

+EU & UK commercial property holdings by investor type, 2023 (€ billion)